lugart/RUreadme/README.md

 4. Run:
    `npm run build`
    If everything goes well, you will see the message "Success!" in your terminal.
 5. Open `index.html` in browser to check changes.
+6. Stage your changes: `git add source.md`
-6. Commit your changes:
+7. Commit your changes:
    `git commit -m "update readme"`
-7. Push changes to the repo:
+8. Push changes to the repo:
    `git push`